zverok/saharspec/README.md

 ## Usage

-Unreleased at RubyGems yet (and untested, though extracted from production code)!
+Unreleased at RubyGems yet!
 But you can try it by adding to your Gemfile

 ```ruby
 gem 'saharspec', git: 'https://github.com/zverok/saharspec.git'